12 Crispy Rice Paper Recipes That Actually Crackle

 A few small techniques make a big difference.

-Rice paper has become one of my favorite ingredients to experiment with because it’s simple, gluten free, and turns incredibly crispy with almost no effort.
+Rice paper has become one of my favorite ingredients to cook with because it’s simple, naturally gluten free, and crisps up fast with the right heat.

-Once you try one of these recipes, you’ll start seeing how many directions you can take it.
-Breakfast fillings, sandwich-inspired spirals, dumplings, even pizza-style builds.
+Once you try one of these, it clicks.
+You start seeing how far you can push it.
+Breakfast fillings, sandwich-style spirals, dumplings, even pizza-style builds.

 Frequently Asked Questions about Crispy Rice Paper Recipes